PixelIndieDev/LazyAI/README.md

 .minecraft/config/lazy-ai.json

 ### Can this mod be used on a server?
 Yes, you can use this mod on a server.
 The mod works on both the server and the client.
+Vanilla clients can join a server using LazyAI.

 ### Can this mod be used on a client?
 Yes, you can use this mod on a client.
 The mod works on both the server and the client.
+Clients with LazyAI can join servers without LazyAI.